 Firstly I have not dropped off the face of the earth.
 I have been very busy with other things, including building the forum which is just about ready and I will launch it in a while.
 I am also trying to get a new site of the ground and build a couple of others, one for a family member and one for a friend.
-Well things have calmed down a bit, so I will be a round a little more than I have been and here is my latest post.
+Well things have calmed down a bit, so I will be around a little more than I have been and here is my latest post.
 I do try and think of something that will help with what people have been talking about on here and what they struggle with.
 So here is todays title ‘Don’t fight to be right’

 The title sums a lot of people up who suffer with anxiety, even people who don’t know they are doing it.
 The two things people do when symptoms increase or come out of no where is

-2. They run away, this could be when they are in company they begin to babble on or lose eye contact and try and get away from the conversation.
+2. They run away, this could be when they are in company, they may begin to babble on or lose eye contact and try and get away from the conversation.
 Or without company they may try and occupy themselves, sort of take a sideways glance to how they feel, they don’t stand their ground, they begin to run away from how they feel.

 I used to wake up feeling awful, loads of symptoms and feel very lost and odd.
 Straight away I fought to be right.
 I went over things, tried to make things better.
 Said things like ‘I must relax’, ‘I must accept these feelings’, ‘I must go with it’.
 Now yes I should just accept it and Tarmo covered this earlier in the blog.
 If we go around making these statements all day then it becomes fighting again, I was saying these statements to create instant relief, it should be an attitude.
 Again I used to say these statements all day until I realised I was fighting again.